 It has a classic amusement park featuring a Ferris wheel, a carousel, and arcade games, and is called the Balboa Fun Zone.

-The Balboa Peninsula is divided into two piers, the Newport Beach Pier and Balboa Pier, and connects by a bridge, or grants access via ferry and its boat docks to Balboa Island.
+The Balboa Peninsula is divided into two piers, the Newport Beach Pier and Balboa Pier, and connected by a bridge or grants access via ferry, and its boat docks at Balboa Island.